Python-Markdown/github-links/README.md

 # Python-Markdown Github-Links Extension

-An extension to Python-Markdown which adds support for a shorthand for GitHub specific links.
+An extension to Python-Markdown which adds support for shorthand links to GitHub users, repositories, issues and commits.

 ## Installation